transferwise/pipelinewise/_sources/connectors/targets/s3_csv.rst.txt

 ----------------

+AWS S3 setup requirements
+'''''''''''''''''''''''''

+Loading data to S3 in CSV file format is straightforward.
+You need to have access to an S3 bucket and you can generate data files on S3 from all the supported :ref:`taps_list`.

-Configuring
+Configuring where to replicate data
-'''''''''''
+'''''''''''''''''''''''''''''''''''

 PipelineWise configures every target with a common structured YAML file format.
-A sample YAML for Snowflake target can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.
+A sample YAML for S3 CSV target can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.

-Example YAML for target-s3-csv:
+Example YAML for ``target-s3-csv``:

 .. code-block:: bash